nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 Outputs are stored in the cache so that terminal output can be replayed, and any created files can be pulled from your cache, and placed where they were created the original time the task was run.

 {% callout type="note" title="Distributed Caching" %}
-Without using Nx Cloud, your cache is only on your local filesystem (you can see it in your `node_modules/.cache` directory of your worksapce).
+Without using Nx Cloud, your cache is only on your local filesystem (you can see it in your `node_modules/.cache` directory of your workspace).

 However if you are using Nx Cloud, running tasks will also populate the centralized cache by sharing your runs with Nx Cloud.
 This can be particularly helpful for not duplicating tasks between you and your CI processes, as well as for caching tasks from other teammates.